NA-MIC/ProjectWeek/PW40_2024_GranCanaria/Projects/LinkingSegmentationAndImagingDataWithDifferentGeometriesUsingDcmqi/README.md

 2. Perhaps consider something like recent RT Structure Set addition to standard that added [SourceSeriesInformationSequence](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.8.5.html#para_a625a323-0d2f-4922-b292-6d81fb912774) and [SourceSeriesSequence](https://dicom.nema.org/medical/dicom/current/output/chtml/part03/sect_C.8.8.6.html#para_ccc7aad7-b3f7-4fdc-b498-5590a1983bdd) ([CP 2296 Provide additional ROI parameters to avoid parsing strings](https://dicom.nema.org/medical/dicom/Final/cp2296_ft_ProvideAdditionalROIParametersToAvoidParsingStrings.pdf))

+3. Steve and David discussed that a more general solution could be to enable OHIF to render segmentation on top of any data that shares the same FrameOfReferenceUID.
+This would not require any change in DICOM or in the data and would benefit other usecases.
+This topic will be researched during the next IDC viewers coordinatation meeting.

 # Illustrations

 <!-- Add pictures and links to videos that demonstrate what has been accomplished. -->